 Please don’t worry; its completely normal for natural honey to crystallise.
 It just means that the natural glucose has separated from other sugars in the honey.
 This often happens in low temperatures.

 To soften your honey, just place the jar with the lid still on in a bowl of hot water.
 The heat will slowly dissolve the crystals and the honey will soon be runny again.

 At Kendake Honey we want everything to be top notch, so we upgraded our labels to match the quality of our product.
 We’ve always been committed to providing you with the highest quality honey.
 Nothing has changed here.
 We simply wanted a better look.

-No, our honey is not pasteurised.
-Preservation of nutrients and enzymes in our honey is very important to us.
+No, Kendake Honey isn’t pasteurised.
+Preserving the antioxidants and nutrients in our honey is important to us.
+We also

 Your 100% natural honey may crystallise but it should never expire because it is unadulterated and retains its content of natural sugars.
-There are expiry dates on all of our products and we recommend that you use them before the suggested date.
+There are expiry dates on all of our products which acts as a guide.

-The bees put their honey into the frames of their hives and seal it with wax.
-Our beekeepers then collect some of the frames full of honey from the hive ready for extracting but always leave plenty of honey for the bees with the beekeepers only taking the excess honey which they don’t need.
-No bees are harmed in the process.
+Bees make honey as their main food source for the winter months.
+Our beekeepers collect some of the frames that are full of honey from the hive, but they always leave plenty of honey for the bees.
+We only take the excess honey so that the bees have enough to eat during the winter.
+Above all, we are careful that no bees are harmed in the process.